 First-year students must to log onto myBucknell and fill out a Residence Hall Assignment Questionnaire, which tracks student preferences, living styles and habits.

 All first-year students are assigned rooms on floors with other first-year students.
-Besides the traditional residence hall experience, students can request living in a Residential College, a CHOICE hall, a quiet floor or the leadership living community.
+Besides the traditional residence hall experience, students can request Residential Colleges, small house communities, substance-free or quiet housing, apartment-style facilities and limited off-campus housing.

 Upperclass students receive room assignments based on a lottery system that gives seniors priority.